websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/page-versioning.md

 # Page Versioning

-With *Page versioning* enabled, you and your team can work in parallel on multiple versions of your Site's Pages and Page sets.
-These different versions are called *variations*, which you can create and manage for Widget Pages via the *Staging* bar.
-Page versioning also maintains a history of changes made to your staged Pages that you can use to revert Pages to an earlier version if needed.
+With Page Versioning enabled, you and your team can work in parallel on multiple versions of your Site's Pages and Page sets.
+These different versions are called *variations*, which you can create and manage for Widget Pages via the Staging bar.
+Page versioning also maintains a history that you can use to revert changes made to your staged Pages to earlier versions if needed.

 You can enable Page versioning for your Private and Public Pages during initial Staging configuration, or anytime afterward via the *Staging Configuration* page.
 Once enabled, you can create, merge, and publish variations for individual Pages or Page sets.
-You can also manage variation permissions for different user roles.
+You can also manage variation permissions for different User Roles.

 * [Types of Variations](#types-of-variations)
 * [Creating Variations](#creating-variations)